open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 ------------------

 # 1 Introduction
-The Open WebRTC Toolkit Client SDK for JavaScript provides tools to help you develop Web applications.
+Open WebRTC Toolkit Client SDK for JavaScript provides tools to help you develop Web applications.
 The SDK is distributed in the `CS_WebRTC_Client_SDK_JavaScript.<ver>.zip`  release package.

 Refer to the SDK release notes for the latest information on the SDK release package, including features, supported browsers, bug fixes, and known issues.